otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Failure Message

-The failure message is sent by the Prekey Server when an action (storing a prekey message, for example) has not been successful.
-This can happen when the Prekey Server storage is full.
+The "Failure message" is sent by the Prekey Server when an action (storing a Prekey Message, for example) has not been successful.
+This can happen when the Prekey Server storage is full, for example.

-A valid Failure message is generated as follows:
+A valid "Failure message" is generated as follows:

 1. Calculate the `Failure MAC`:
    `KDF(usageFailureMAC, prekey_mac_k || message type ||